sominsomin/Realtime-Audio-Filter-Effekt/README.md

 Compiles the plugin and runs PD with a test patch

 ### make debug_run
 Compiles the plugin with debuggin flags and runs PD within gdb.
-Also lodes the symbol file for the plugin so that gdb properly autocompletes.
+Also loads the symbol file for the plugin so that gdb properly autocompletes.

 ## Doxygen